Large-scale behaviour of Sobolev functions in Ahlfors regular metric measure spaces: Introduction

-Under the assumptions of Ahlfors $Q$-regularity, we first show that we can improve this result, when $1\le p<\infty$ is strictly less than $Q$ and $X$ supports a $p$-Poincar\'e inequality.
+Under the assumptions of Ahlfors $Q$-regularity, we first show that we can improve{ the above result of \cite{KN22}} when $1\le p<\infty$ is strictly less than $Q$ and $X$ supports a $p$-Poincar\'e inequality.
 For $1\le p\le Q$, we define the notion of a $p$-thin set, which roughly speaking has sufficiently small Hausdorff content in dyadic annuli at infinity.
 See Section~\ref{sec-thin} for the precise definitions.
 We then obtain the following result: \begin{theorem} Let $1< Q<+\infty$ and let $1\le p<Q$.
 Suppose that $(X,d,\mu)$ is a complete, unbounded metric measure space with metric $d$ and Ahlfors $Q$-regular measure $\mu$ supporting a $p$-Poincar\'e inequality.
-Then for all $u\in\dot N^{1,p}(X)$, there exists a constant $c\in\R$ and a $p$-thin set $E\subset X$ such that
+Then for every $u\in\dot N^{1,p}(X)$, there exists a constant $c\in\R$ and a $p$-thin set $E\subset X$ such that

 Furthermore, there is only one such $c\in\R$ for which the above holds. \end{theorem}

 To prove this theorem, we use the result from \cite{KN22} which states that $u$ has a limit at infinity along a family of infinite curves with positive $p$-modulus.
 By using this family of curves, we can construct the stated $p$-thin set.
 However, when $p\ge Q$, the $p$-modulus of $\Gamma^{+\infty}$ is zero, see for instance \cite[Chapter 5]{pekka}, and so we cannot use this line of reasoning to guarantee the existence of limits of functions in $\dot N^{1,p}(X)$ along infinite curves in this case.
 In fact, we show in Example~\ref{example-homogeneous} that there are functions in $\dot N^{1,p}(X)$, for both $p=Q$ and $p>Q$, which fail to have a limit at infinity along any curve $\gamma\in\Gamma^{+\infty}$.
 For this reason, we consider the following question for the case $p\ge Q$: if a function in $\dot N^{1,p}(X)$ has a limit along some infinite curve, must it have limits along many such curves, and are these limits unique?